12 Kalimat 167 B.E. (Baha’i Calendar)

 Soundtrack in my head: Ulrich Schnauss, “Passing By”

 I believe that synchronicity is often no coincidence.
-As such, two events that happened one after another earlier this week have given me real pause to reflect.
+As such, two events that happened one after another earlier this week have given me real pause to reflect on my years of co-op living.

 While on the bus on my way home from work Monday afternoon, I was talking with a dear Eritrean friend of mine on the phone.
 (Eritrea is a country on the horn of Africa lying on the Red Sea next to Ethiopia.
 And yes, you really *should* know where it is.)
 She said that a man in the Eritrean community in her city had recently passed away, leaving behind a wife and young children.
 She describe how everyone in the community was coming out to the funeral, and that a fundraiser was being held to help the bereaved family.
 This Eritrean friend and I have had numerous discussions about community.
 One thing that really struck me was how she felt that Eritreans tend to focus more on the “we,” while most Americans tend to focus on the “I.”